Cingulara/openrmf-docs/README.md

 [Step by Step Instructions](step-by-step.md)

+> Note that for Docker Desktop users, you need to have the File Sharing turned on to run OpenRMF the way it is designed in the docker-compose file.
+We use persistent volumes for MongoDB, Grafana, and Prometheus.

+> Tested with Docker Desktop 2.x onward with 6 CPUs, 6 GB RAM, 1 GB swap and 60 GB Disk Image.
+You will want more than the default 2 CPU and 2 GB RAM to maximize the use of OpenRMF specifically.
+Your machine age and hardware will make this vary some.
+If you see timeouts on Keycloak and OpenRMF when uploading, running reports, or web UI screens taking a long time to load you may want to check the Docker Desktop Resources of your machine.

 ## Current Functionality
 - [x] Import SCAP scans (DISA STIGs) for automatic checklist documentation
 - [x] Import Nessus ACAS scans (patches and updates) for automated reporting and managing critical updates